 1) PHOTO CONSENT: I do consent and allow my child to be filmed, videotaped and/or photographed for use by my school, GCS/its partners and the media.
-I also allow my child's work product to be featured by GCS (this will include the school yearbook and social media).
+I also allow my child's work product to be featured by GCS (this will include the school vearbook and social media).

 Child's Name

 Parent's Signature Date

-NO PHOTO CONSENT: I do NOT consent nor allow my child to be filmed, video-caped and/or photographed for use by my school, GCS/its partners and the media (this will include the school yearbook and social media).
+ed for use by my so t nor allow my child to be filmed, video- chool, GCS/its partners and the media ocial media).

 Child's Name

 Parent's Signature Date

 2) DIRECTORY INFORMATION CONSENT: I do consent and allow the district to release directory information on my child.
-Directory information includes the student's name, place and date of birth, major course of study, participation in sports and other official school activities, height and weight if an athletic team member, date of graduation, dates of attendance (date of enrollment through date of withdrawal or graduation), degrees and awards.
+Directory information includes the student's name, place and date of birth, major course of study, participation in spor and other official school activities, height and weight if an athletic team member, day of graduation, dates of attendance (date of enrollment through date of withdrawal or graduation), degrees and awards.

 Child's Name

 Parent's Signature Date

-NO DIRECTORY INFO NSENT: I do NOT consent nor allow the my child.
+DRMATION CONSENT: I do NOT conserry information on my child. nt nor allow the

 Child's Name

 Parent's Signature Date

-public schools are require school students' names, ac recruiting purposes and fo d to provide mili ddresses and tel or informing your ENT CONSEN the No Child Left Behind legislation, tary recruiters with lists of secondary ephone listings.
-These are to be used for ag people of scholarship opportunities.
-T: I do consent and allow the district to shone listing to military recruiters.
+public schools are require school students' names, a recruiting purposes and f TMENT: Under the No Child Left Behind ed to provide military recruiters with lists addresses and telephone listings.
+These are or informing young people of scholarship or the second scholarship or the of secondary re to be used for opportunities.

+MENT CONSENT: I do consent and allow address and telephone listing to military re

 Child's Name

 Parent's Signature Date

-SENT: I do NOT consent nor allow the s and telephone number to military
+JITMENT CONSENT: I do NOT consent d's name, address and telephone number

 Child's Name

 Parent's Signature Date